This is, talk about, you know, when hell freezes over.

 No, no, no, no.

-You just you just you just hit the point.
+You just hit the point.

-Nine times out of ten, somebody becomes quote unquote socially liberal.
+Nine times out of ten, somebody becomes quote-unquote socially liberal.

-I'm not talking about your generation, but politically, in the political arena, because it's expedient.
+I'm not talking about your generation, but politically in the political arena, because it's expedient.

-They don't want to run up against the pro abortion crowd.
+They don't want to run up against the pro-abortion crowd.

 So they're politically expedient.